 Module Title: Research Methods

-Core Module: Full and Accelerated Programmes
+Full and Accelerated Routes

 The overall aim of this module is to equip students with research tools which can be used in their study of other modules and in their mini projects.
 The course also serves as a foundation for further study of more advanced research methods for those students who wish to pursue higher degrees.
 The module starts with an introduction to research methodology and information technology tools.
 The main part of the module comprises an introduction to techniques of describing and summarising data; elements of data modelling; principles of probability and inference; regression analysis, time series analysis and survey methodology.